mlohajner/AFST/afst2/README.md

 - or anything else goes sideways

 This fallback is evaluated for both SOURCE and DESTINATION - one can succeed via the "fast path" while the other falls back, and the sync still completes correctly.
-This also means AFST2 works unmodified even when invoked from a third machine where *both* SOURCE and DEST are remote to it.
+This also means AFST2 works even when invoked from a third machine where *both* SOURCE and DEST are remote to it.

 ### In short